 Thanks for your question and feedback Eve.

 I was also stuck on the Grand Diet Plan.
 In hindsight, writing down what I’d eat for a period of time and keeping it in my pocket was a security blanket.
-The belief that following this plan would mean I’d reach my goal, made me feel good.
+The belief that following this plan would mean I’d reach a healthy weight, made me feel good.
 It made me feel less anxious.
-However, I didn’t lose weight until I accepted that having a Grand Diet Plan always ended in failure.
+However, I didn’t lose weight until I accepted that having a Grand Diet Plan is self-defeating.

 Things don’t have to get bad before they get good.
 Information is knowledge and knowledge is power.
 Rather than focus on the Grand Diet Plan, start focusing on one meal at a time and making slightly healthier choices.
 Start at your next meal!